D4: Detection of Adversarial Diffusion Deepfakes Using Disjoint Ensembles: Our Approach

 \subsection{Leveraging Redundancy to Build a Robust Ensemble}

-As discussed in Section~\ref{sec:redundant_motivation}, we aim to disjointly partition the frequency components amongst multiple detector models.
-Figure~\ref{fig:pipeline} visualizes this partitioning scheme as a part of our ensembling pipeline.
+Using the observations from~\cref{sec:redundant_motivation}, one can craft a robust ensemble by partitioning the frequency components amongst multiple detector models, without hurting natural detection performance. ~\cref{fig:pipeline} visualizes this partitioning as part of our ensembling pipeline.
 Specifically, for each individual model we mask (i.e., zero out) the frequencies not used.
-For example, consider an ensemble of two such "disjoint" models $F_A$ and $F_B$, where the full-spectrum frequency feature vector $f =[f_1; f_2]$.
+For example, consider an ensemble of two such ``disjoint'' models $F_A$ and $F_B$, with the full-spectrum frequency feature vector $f =[f_1; f_2]$.
 Then, the input feature vector to $F_A$ is $[f_1; 0]$ and to $F_B$ is $[0; f_2]$.
 Since the input feature space (frequencies) is not shared amongst the individual models, the adversary cannot simply attack the ensemble by targeting common frequencies.